 It’s easy to get caught up in the hustle and bustle of the city and all the sights to see.
 Carve out some time to sip some tea and let the afternoon melt away with a nibble on some delicious cakes and treats.
 Wash it down with the perfect cup of tea next to your perfect person, and you’ve got the recipe for one of the most romantic things to do in Edinburgh.

 Tea doesn’t have to be a stuffy affair, Brewhemia offers a gentlemen’s afternoon tea that includes a beer flight and tasty bar food snacks, or head to Palm Court at The Balmoral for a touch of old-style glamour right in the heart of Edinburgh.

 What better way to relax with your loved one than to indulge in a spa treatment.
 Get a couples massage or enjoy in a relaxing facial service.
 Take a day to simply sit back and have a relaxing spa experience together, taking advantage of the pools, baths and steam rooms as well.
 Castle Thai Spa offers an array of professional treatments, including couples services.

 Watch the sunset at Portobello

-Ok so it may not be one of Scotland’s most beautiful beaches, but Portobello has its own charm, plus it’s the closest to the city centre.
+Ok so it may not be one of Scotland’s most beautiful beaches, but Portobello has its own charm, plus it’s the closest beach to the city centre (you can see 14 other beaches near Edinburgh here!).
 Snuggle up at and watch the colours of the sunset across the sky.
 Located in the suburbs of Edinburgh, this beautiful beach offers the chance to escape the hustle and bustle of the city and enjoy a bit of nature together.

 Dine out in style with a candlelit dinner